MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 ## Intune device limit restrictions

-Intune device limit restrictions set the maximum number of devices that a user can control (maximum setting is 15).
+Intune device limit restrictions set the maximum number of devices that a user can enroll (maximum setting is 15).
 To set this **Device limit**, go to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Devices** > **Enrollment restrictions**.
 For more information, see [Create a device limit restriction](create-device-limit-restrictions.md).

 ## Azure device limit restriction

 Azure device limit restrictions set the maximum number of devices that either Azure AD joins or Azure AD registers.
 To set the **Maximum number of devices per user**, go to the Azure portal > **Azure Active Directory** > **Devices**.
 For more information, see [Configure device settings](/azure/active-directory/devices/device-management-azure-portal)

-## Settings applied based on user affinity
+## Settings applied based on the action triggered by the user

-If you have both Intune and Azure device limit restrictions set, the following table shows you what is applied based on your user affinity setting.
+If you have both Intune and Azure device limit restrictions set, the following table shows you what is applied based on the action triggered by user or not (Referred as user affinity which is different from other documents).

 | Device platform | User affinity | Azure applies | Intune applies |
 | ----- | ----- | ----- | ----- |